You want smart political talk without the meltdowns?

 If he had, he wouldn't make such an incredibly stupid remark, but it's not the first time for LeBron.

-And I think the the defense has an advantage here because it was a parade of witnesses and videos and photos that support the argument that Rittenhouse was acting in self-defense.
+And I think the defense has an advantage here because it was a parade of witnesses and videos and photos that support the argument that Rittenhouse was acting in self-defense.

-One of the main things, and I'll ask both of you the same question that is also going to be discussed is and this happens all the time.
+One of the main things, and I'll ask both of you the same question, that is also going to be discussed is, and this happens all the time.

-You have prosecutors, high profile cases.
+You have prosecutors, high-profile cases.

-Uh we hear the term overcharge.
+We hear the term overcharge.

-In other words, now they're going to begin the process of trying to add new lesser charges against Rittenhouse, because they don't expect the verdict to come back their way, which is if Alan Dershowitz's theory is right, Leo, um, they were purposely shooting for a mistrial.
+In other words, now they're going to begin the process of trying to add new lesser charges against Rittenhouse because they don't expect the verdict to come back their way, which is if Alan Dershowitz's theory is right, Leo.

 So we got the prosecution now wanting to bring in more options for the jury because they don't think they proved their case.